JoshSJKim/FCC---Basic-JavaScript/README.md

 }
 ```

-- The above function will parse a string value, such as "89" to the number value '89'.
+- The above function will parse a string value, such as "89" to the numeric value 89.
-- If the first character of the string value can't be converted to a number, it will return NaN (Not a Number).
+- If the first character of the string value can't be converted to a number, it will return 'NaN' (Not a Number).

 ### RADIX